antonraharja/book-asterisk-101/book-contents/en/Chapter_05/Secure-Calling.md

 - We need to choose between using **TLS+SRTP** or **TLS+ZRTP**, cannot have both in one secure call
 - Asterisk do not understand ZRTP and cannot allow ZRTP to pass between participating SIP accounts, therefore the RTP (which is actually ZRTP packets) between SIP accounts must be direct peer-to-peer without Asterisk intervention
 - No NAT between each participating SIP accounts in conversation

+Please note: You do not need to setup Asterisk for ZRTP if you already choose to use TLS with SRTP.
+Further more setting up Asterisk for ZRTP is currently limiting your Asterisk to provide some feature, or should I say you will be forced to limit some feature otherwise ZRTP won't work.

+Continue.

 Direct peer-to-peer RTP between SIP accounts in Asterisk requires certain condition to be met.
 On each SIP accounts you must set the following: